ReeseHatfield/Make-IT-Wright-2025/README.md

 ## What is PineMap?

 PineMap is a modular mapping system used to manage your campus, buildings, and employees.
-We offer a comprehensive solution for you to compartmentalize your data in an easily digestable and user-friendly manner.
+We offer a comprehensive solution for you to compartmentalize your data in an easily digestible and user-friendly manner.

 ## Demonstration

 Check out the demonstration video [here](https://www.youtube.com/watch?v=iHJwXn6Rois)